RMNCLDYO/tempo-panel-manager/mozilla/README.md

 ## Usage

 1. Navigate to a Tempo canvas page (e.g., `https://app.tempo.new/canvases/...`)
-2. Click the Tempo icon in your Firefox toolbar
+2. Click the Tempo icon in your browser's toolbar
 3. Select the desired panel to open in a separate window

 ## Troubleshooting